joshua-daniel-lee/fisheries-permit/DEPLOYMENT.md

 # Fishing Permit System - Deployment Guide

-## Deployment Status: ✅ COMPLETED
+## Deployment Status: ✅ COMPLETED - GitHub Actions Workflow Added

-The fishing permit system has been successfully built and deployed to GitHub Pages.
+The fishing permit system has been successfully built and deployed to GitHub Pages using GitHub Actions.

+## 🔧 SOLUTION IMPLEMENTED

+**Issue**: GitHub Pages was serving the repository README instead of the React application.

+**Root Cause**: GitHub Pages was configured to serve from the main branch instead of the gh-pages branch where the React app was deployed.

+**Solution**: Created a GitHub Actions workflow (`.github/workflows/deploy.yml`) that:
+1. Automatically builds the React application on every push to main
+2. Uses GitHub's official Pages actions to properly configure the deployment
+3. Sets correct permissions and uploads artifacts to GitHub Pages
+4. Eliminates the need for manual gh-pages branch management

+This modern approach replaces the previous gh-pages package method and ensures GitHub Pages is properly configured.

 ## What Was Accomplished